Ornate Checkered

 Beetles

-(five photos - four different-colored beetles)
+(five photos - five different-colored beetles)

 Trichodes ornatus